Depth-Based Local Center Clustering: A Framework for Handling Different Clustering Scenarios: Introduction

 A depth function quantifies how ``central'' a point is within a multidimensional data distribution, providing a meaningful center-outward ordering of points.
 The term ``depth'' reflects the analogy to physical depth: points closer to the ``central area'' of a distribution are considered ``deeper'', while points farther away are ``shallower''.
 It is worth to note that a point with high depth is central but does not necessarily coincide with a region of high density.
 Consequently, clustering approaches based on depth are conceptually distinct from those based on density estimates.
 This centrality-based ordering is particularly useful in multivariate data analysis, where traditional univariate notions of order are not well-defined.

 Serfling and Zuo \cite{zuo2000general} formulated several desirable properties of depth functions: affine invariance, maximality at center, monotonicity on rays, and vanishing at infinity.
 A deepest point $\vecm=\text{argmax}_{\vecz \in \mathbb{R}^d} D(\vecx \mid F)$ is usually referred to as a \emph{depth median}.
-In applications, where the inherent distribution $F$ is usually unknown, depth is calculated with respect to the empirical distribution $F_n$ of $\mathbf{X}$, that is $D(\vecz \mid F_n)$ is the depth of $\vecz$ with respect to the sample $\mathbf{X}$.
+In applications, where the inherent distribution $F$ is usually unknown, depth is calculated w.r.t. the empirical distribution $F_n$ of $\mathbf{X}$, that is $D(\vecz \mid F_n)$ is the depth of $\vecz$ w.r.t. the sample $\mathbf{X}$.
 Hereinafter, we will denote the latter as $D(\vecz\mid \mathbf{X})$ to emphasize the role of the sample on calculating the depth of the point $\vecz$.
 For a broader overview of various depth notions, see Mosler and Mozharovskyi \cite{mosler2022choosing}.

 Previous studies have explored the application of data depth in clustering.
 Jornsten \cite{jornsten2004clustering} proposed DDclust, an algorithm that refines the output of other clustering methods like PAM by recalculating observation depths within each cluster and reallocating points for better results.
 Jeong et al. \cite{jeong2016data} introduced data depth-based clustering analysis (DBCA), an alternative to DBSCAN.
 DBCA replaces the sample Mahalanobis depth (MD) function